 Frequently Asked Questions

-Can I sell my car with a loan in Dubai?
+Can I sell my car in Dubai if it still has a bank loan?

 Yes, but you must clear the outstanding balance first.
 The bank will then send a loan clearance to the RTA, usually within 48 hours.